hmcts/pip-data-management-apim/README.md

 Any new Operation for the API should be added to the Swagger definition `resources\swagger\api-swagger.json`

-Any new health probe operation should be added to the Swagger definition `resources\swagger\health-probe-swagger.json`

 ## API Policies

 The policies for the APIs are located `resources\api-policy`